kebaldwi/ansible_lab_v1/LabGuide.md

 #### Explore ansible.cfg file

 We'll start by reviewing some of the important files for Ansible.
-First we'll cover the ansible configuration file `ansible.cfg`.
+First we'll cover the ansible configuration file `ansible.cfg`, located in the ansible_lab_v1 directory.
 The ansible configuration file contains important Ansible settings that control how Ansible operates.
 There are a few ways to identify the ansible configuration that will be used.
 A simple way is to run the `ansible --version` command in the terminal.
 Here is an example of the output of that command:

 ![json](./images/ansible_cfg.png?raw=true "Import JSON")